Cottontail Rabbit Situations & Solutions

 If a rabbit appears in good health and is four or more inches long, return it to where it was found or move it to an area in the yard with shrubbery or uncut grass.

-An injured rabbit should be evaluated by a licensed wildlife rehabilitator.
-Attempts by non-professionals to rear young mammals, especially rabbits, nearly always end in failure, prolonged suffering for the animal, and unnecessary grief for the people involved.
+Any wild animal that appears to be injured, including cottontails, should be evaluated by a licensed wildlife rehabilitator.
+Attempts by non-professionals to rear young mammals—especially rabbits—nearly always end in failure, prolonged suffering for the animal, and unnecessary grief for the people involved.

 All mammals, including cottontails, are susceptible to rabies.
 Rabies is a viral disease that attacks the central nervous system and is invariably fatal to wildlife.
 Learn more >